Elizabeth Savalla: Biography

-Elizabeth was studying at Eduardo Prado High School when actress Lourdes de Moraes referred her to the School of Dramatic Arts in São Paulo.
+Elizabeth is of Spanish descent by paternal and maternal side.
+She was studying at Eduardo Prado High School when actress Lourdes de Moraes referred her to the School of Dramatic Arts in São Paulo.
 At 19 years of age, she married actor Marcelo Picchi and their marriage lasted 11 years.
 They have four children together: Thiago Picchi, Diogo, and the twins Ciro and Tadeu, who are also actors.
 In 1978, she was elected by the Brazilian variety TV programme Fantástico, one of the ten most beautiful women in the country, despite being known for not caring about her looks.
 She has been married since 1986 to theatrical architect and producer Camilo Attila.